Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 # Summarize data
 PLACEHOLDER; add business considerations

+From the business perspective, I'd like to see things like how much a user has contributed.

+The list contains all the unique donors from August-2012 to June-2014 I customized some fields in the list so we can do some segmentations accordingly.

+1) Full Name - users name.
+Please note that some users are “guest/anonymous”
+2) First Donation - the date of first donation was made on GIVEasia.
+Use this to identify GIVE early users
+3) Last Donation - the date of last donation was made on GIVEasia.
+Use this to figure out users recent activities
+4) Number of Donations - How many times the user has made a donation.
+Please note that “giving GIVEasia tip during checkout process” is considered as one donation.
+Use this to identify active users
+5) Sum of Donation - total amount of donation of that user has made(plus tip to GIVEasia).
+Use this to find ...rich users
+6) Average Donation - Sum of Donation/Number of Donations.
+Use this to figure out user behaviors

 # Conclusion
 What the current state of the project and want can be built further